A Chronicle of Many Lives

 By Judith A. Marden, '66

-I pulled sharply on the old latch, the bolt clicked, and I was admitted once again to the historic home of the late Catherine Little, '08: The General Moulton House in Hampton.
+I pulled sharply on d latch, the bolt clicked, and I was admitted once again to the historic home of the late Catherine Little, '08: The General Moulton House in Hampton.
 New Hampshire.
 It was to be my home for the next two months.

 The Littles -- Catherine, who had died in 1974, her sister Sarah, '10. who died in 1963, and their brother Harland, a Princeton graduate who died in 1959 -- had been working on the house since the 1920's.
 They restored, redecorated, landscaped and furnished, with the intention that the house and its collection of antiques go to the Society for the Preservation of New England Antiquities as a house museum.
 The Society felt it necessary to refuse the bequest, however, and Bates, as the contingent beneficiary, fell heir to the house and its contents.
 My job was to act as caretaker. inventory the antiques, and arrange for their move to the College.